Jeffersonville High School: 2013–2014 academic statistics

 There is no information yet regarding the 2014–2015 school year.

 Jeffersonville High School was placed on academic probation in accordance with Public Law 221 for the 2007–2008 and 2009–2010 school years, and has not made Adequate Yearly Progress since at least prior to the 2006–2007 school year.
 There was no PL221 or AYP calculation for the 2008–2009 school year because of a change in spring testing.

 Extracurricular accomplishments

-Sports

-Jeffersonville High School Red Devil student athletes have consistently brought home sectional, regional, and state championship victories, and other athletic accomplishments.
-Below are a few of the Red Devils' athletic accomplishments.

-The Red Devils won the 1993 IHSAA Class 4A boys basketball championship.
+Athletics

+Jeffersonville High School competes in the Indiana High School Athletic Association (IHSAA).